unfoldingWord/wordMAP/README.md

   - [x] Static scoring
   - [x] Scoring
   - [x] Weighted average of all scores
-- [ ] Alignment Prediction
+- [x] Alignment Prediction
-  - [ ] Selection of best alignments via Process of elimination
+  - [x] Selection of best alignments via Process of elimination
-    - [ ] Pick the best
+    - [x] Pick the best
-    - [ ] Eliminate non-usable conflicts
+    - [x] Eliminate non-usable conflicts
-    - [ ] Penalize usable conflicts
+    - [x] Penalize usable conflicts
-    - [ ] Repeat until all words are covered
+    - [x] Repeat until all words are covered
-  - [ ] Order selected alignments to one of the unaligned sentence word order
+  - [x] Order selected alignments to the primary unaligned sentence word order

 loop through each index and filter by keys that match the n-grams in the provided unaligned sentence pair.